SubhashBose/protonvpn-docker/README.md

 - These steps ensure the container never fails to start due to API fail/block.
 All these decision steps are logged during the container run.
 - Other minor changes
   - Now the default Proton tier is 'free'.
-  - Fixed error handling if OLD IP check failed (Previously script would terminate).
+  - Fixed error handling if OLD IP check failed (previously script would terminate).
 Now the script will log and disable IP checking.
   - To skip IP checking, any invalid value will work; a simple 'XX' would stop IP checking.

 ## Docker image repositories